agb32/cosmadoc/docs/source/ssh.md

 All generated/large datasets should be stored in a separate space, located in `/cosma[5678]/data/project_name/USER`.
 Your quota there is more generous and is currently set by default to 10 TB.

+You also have 100GB at /cosma/apps/ which can be used for software installation, Python virtual environments, etc.  This is not backed up, but has hourly snapshots, which are kept for around a week.

 ## COSMA8 / COSMA7 / COSMA5 Differences